chongkewu/hello-world/README.md

 # hello-world
-This is a small step of today, but a giant step my coding career
+A small step of today, a giant step for the future